shreachari/Capstone-Project/README.md

 1. Clone the repository
 2. Ensure python is installed
+3. Install all dependencies by running ```pip install -r requirements.txt```
-3. Ensure docker is installed and the daemon is running
+4. Ensure docker is installed and the daemon is running
-4. Open two terminal windows and ensure you are in the repository folder
+5. Open two terminal windows and ensure you are in the repository folder
-5. In one window run the following commands:
+6. In one window run the following commands:
     a. ```docker build -t capstone .```
     b. ```docker run -p 5050:5050 -it capstone```
-6. In the other window, run the command ```python client.py```
+7. In the other window, run the command ```python client.py```
-7. Follow the prompts
+8. Follow the prompts

 ## Important notes